What to do if you experience flooding in your basement

 Eaton County Drain Commission

 Sanitary Sewer Overflow (SSO) is a condition in which untreated sewage is discharged from a sanitary sewer into the environment prior to reaching sewage treatment facilities.
 When caused by rainfall it is also known as wet weather overflow.
 More information can be found at: http://www.deq.state.mi.us/csosso/

 Basement flooding due to a sanitary sewer backup:

-Customers that experience an overflow or backup in the Township’s main sanitary sewer line and wish to file a claim for damages, must file the claim with Manager’s Office within 45 days after the overflow or backup was discovered.
+Customers that experience an overflow or backup in the Township’s main sanitary sewer line and wish to file a claim for damages, must file the claim with the Accounting Department within 45 days after the overflow or backup was discovered.
 Failure to provide the required claim will prevent recovery of damages; however, filing a claim does not guarantee a recovery of damages.

 However, if the problem is not in the sanitary sewer main, but in the lead (lateral) from the customer’s house to the main line, then it is the customer’s responsibility.